kevinpt/opbasm/doc/rst/language.rst

 namereg
 ~~~~~~~

 The ``namereg`` directive lets you rename a register mnemonic.
-This allows you to create more descriptive register names rather the default s0-sF.
+It allows you to create more descriptive register names rather the default s0-sF.
 Once namereg has been applied, the affected register can only be referenced by its new name.
 Another call to ``namereg`` is needed to change its name again.
 The new name is case sensitive unlike the default where both "sn" "Sn" are accepted.

 The new name takes effect after this directive.
 Previous references to the old register name remain valid.
 You can rename the register again at any point.